Creighton4Good/Team-CUFF/README.md

 ## License

-Developed as part of **CSC 318 – Mobile App Development** at Creighton University.
+This project is licensed under the MIT License.

-This project is intended for educational and non-commercial use.
+Copyright (c) 2025 Team CUFF